-Client Confidentiality Within Chambers
+Client Confidentiality within Chambers

-- These Guidelines are for use in circumstances where members of Brick Court Chambers are instructed on behalf of different parties or as arbitrator (etc) in cases involving other members of chambers.
+- These Guidelines are for use in circumstances where members of Brick Court Chambers are instructed on behalf of different parties or as arbitrator (etc) in cases involving other members of Chambers.

 In devising the system we concluded that consideration should be given to the following areas where a breach could occur:

 - At the outset of litigation there may be a time when rival parties will not want the fact that they have taken legal advice to be known otherwise than to their advisers.
+We respect this confidentiality.

 - In any event as soon as practicable both barristers should be told of each other’s involvement.